stcybrdgs/misc_Cpp/mipsOps/README.md

 #THE MIPSOPS PROGRAM

 OBJECTIVE:
-This C++ console program demonstrates how the MIPS computer architecture performs integer multiplication and division.
+I wrote this C++ console program for a course in **Computer Architecture** at Texas State University in San Marcos, Texas.
+The program demonstrates how the **MIPS architecture** performs integer multiplication and division.

 DESCRIPTION:
 The user is prompted for two integer operands and to select either multiplication or division.
 The console output is then divided into four columns: one to display the current step in the algorithm, and three to display the state of the bit sequence in each register being used by the operation.